Internships and Coop Programs

 - Inform yourself: Students are required to view a narrated PowerPoint presentation, Who We Are, Cooperative Education, which provides more information about the Co-op program including how to prepare for the internship.
 (It is recommended you view this presentation, regardless of the type of internship you are pursuing.)
-Presentations may be viewed at weekly Information Sessions on Mondays and Fridays at 1-1:30pm and on Wednesdays at 2:30-3pm and Fridays at 12-12:30pm in Morehead Hall, Room 218 (Conference Room) and during college Career Services Drop-In hours on Thursdays from 2:30-4:30pm.
+Presentations may be viewed at weekly Information Sessions on Mondays at 1-1:30pm, Wednesdays at 2:30-3pm and Fridays at 12-12:30pm in Morehead Hall, Room 218 (Conference Room) and during college Career Services Drop-In hours on Thursdays from 2:30-4:30pm.
 At the end of the session, you will schedule a CART Career Services appointment for Co-op advisement.

-- Schedule a CART Career Services advising appointment: Following the above step, contact the CART Career Services director for Co-op advisement.
-During the advising session, you will receive help in developing a resume, cover letter and search strategies for finding and securing an internship, including use of the Co-op Employer database (PlacePro) and/or seeking an internship on your own.
+- Schedule a CART Career Services advising appointment: During the advising session, you will receive help in developing a resume, cover letter and search strategies for finding and securing an internship, including use of the Co-op Employer database (PlacePro) and/or seeking an internship on your own.

 - Outreach to internship employers: Following the advising appointment, your next step is to outreach to potential employers with your resume and cover letter.